 Look around you.
 What do you see?
-Maybe a notepad of paper, a sticky note, a box from Amazon?
+Maybe a notepad of paper, a sticky note thats paper, a box from Amazon, you guessed it, paper.

 For sure if you walk out of your office, whether at home or in an office building you will find multiple pieces of paper.
 From the mail in your mailbox to the printed receipt you get from the store.
 If you think paper is a thing of the past or going away just visit a courtroom.
 Have you seen the storage boxes, guess what’s in those boxes, paper, everywhere?